HasanBeker2/Langflow_RAG_Chatbot/README.md

 ## Usage

 1. **Start the Application**:
-   - After setting up the flow, click `Run` in LangFlow.
+   - After setting up the flow, click `PlayGround` in LangFlow.
    - Interact with the chatbot by entering your name and asking questions.

 2. **Change User**: